seanchayes/Post-Status-Indicator/readme.txt

 == Installation ==
 #### Using The WordPress Dashboard

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for \'post-status-indicator\'
+2. Search for 'post-status-indicator'
-3. Click \'Install Now\'
+3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

 #### Uploading in WordPress Dashboard

-1. Navigate to the \'Add New\' in the plugins dashboard
+1. Navigate to the 'Add New' in the plugins dashboard
-2. Navigate to the \'Upload\' area
+2. Navigate to the 'Upload' area
 3. Select `post-status-indicator.zip` from your computer
-4. Click \'Install Now\'
+4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 #### Using FTP